akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 Half of that already looks trivial, as for each node we should be able to easily figure out its `y` coordinate based on the node's depth.
 So what is all the fuss about the remaining `x`s?

-Well, turns out it is quite fascinating by itself and happens to be one of the classic NP-complete problems with a relatively long history and many contributions from leading computer scientists.
+Well, turns out it is quite fascinating by itself and for general case happens to be one of the classic NP-complete problems with a relatively long history and many contributions from leading computer scientists.

-One of the first layout algorithms was described by Donald Knuth[^1], and is basically a simple in-order traversal while incrementing a single x-position counter.
+One of the first tree layout algorithms was described by Donald Knuth[^1], and basically is a simple in-order traversal while incrementing a single x-position counter.
 {% highlight swift %}
 /// Base Layout Builders protocol public protocol TreeLayoutBuilder {